th4inquiry/PentaDevs/cpp1st/week02/yongho/template.md

 Templates are powerful features of C++ which allows us to write generic programs.
 The simple idea is to pass data type as a parameter so that we don't need to write the same code for different data types.
-C++ adds two new keywords to support templates: 'template' and 'typename'.
-The second keyword can always be replaced by keyword 'class'.
+C++ adds two new keywords to support templates: _'template'_ and _'typename'_.
+The second keyword can always be replaced by keyword _'class'_.

 How do template work?
 Templates are expanded at compiler time.
 This is like macros.